amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

   * Check if there is an **Access Paysuite URN**
     * If yes → **create a new Recurring Donation**
     * If no → stop with error: **“Subscription with no Access Paysuite URN!”** \
-        _Note: this is case specific to BOS-UK's use-case, you'll want to remove this logic if adapting to all subscriptions._
+        _Note: this is case-specific to BOS-UK's use-case, you'll want to remove this logic if adapting to all subscriptions._

 ![Decide whether to update or create a Salesforce Recurring Donation](/imgs/project-n8n-stripe-salesforce/n8n-stripe-subscription-salesforce-npsp-recurring-donation-create-or-update.png)